USA Triathlon to Host Fourth Annual National Triathlon Week from June 22-28

 Video and editorial content will be shared on USA Triathlon’s website and social channels to coincide with each themed day.
 On Bike Day, Olympic and Paralympic fans can look forward to a video feature on the Toyota U.S. Paratriathlon Resident Team’s upcoming “Operation CO>COVID” Ride Across Colorado, a 24-hour cycling relay across the state that 10 athletes will set out to accomplish on June 19 to raise funds for COVID-19 relief.

 During National Triathlon Week, USA Triathlon will also foster conversations in the multisport community about racism in sport, as well as the steps that the organization and the industry at large can take to improve diversity, equity and inclusion in triathlon.
 A Diversity, Equity and Inclusion webinar is scheduled for Sunday, June 28, at 4 p.m.
 ET, and is open to the public.
-Individuals may register to attend by clicking here.

 Individuals are invited to participate in #TriWeek in a variety of ways, from amateur and elite athletes sharing stories and photos on social media to certified coaches, officials and race directors offering their expertise.
 USA Triathlon will suggest training activities that fit each day’s theme, and USA Triathlon corporate partners will contribute videos sharing beginner-friendly triathlon training tips.